 What is shitty writing and where does it come from?
 This is hard to answer.

 Let’s talk about weeds.
 See, weeds don’t really exist.
 It’s not a botanical term.
 It’s a word that humans made up for plants they don’t like, or that are in the wrong part of the garden.
 It’s the same with writing and speech.
 Passive voice is expected in corporate communication.
 Never say “do” when you can say “deliver”.
 Always add authority to what you’re saying with the prefix, “At the end of the day”.
 That’s shitty writing, though.
 Let’s be honest about it.
 Outside of the intentionally soulless context of office writing, no one with a soul uses “deliver” intransitively unless talking about food.
 Pizza Hut delivers.
 If you’re a programmer, you write code.
-If you “deliver solutions”, then fuck off and die.
+If you describe someone as “not delivering”, or if you “deliver solutions”, then fuck off and die.

 Much shitty writing comes from the mismatch of styles.
 Office writing should be adverb-heavy and verbose and, most importantly, that it must be be non-committal enough to allow exits and bland enough to be safe even when read half-heartedly and taken (either by negligence or malice) out of context.
 For a contrast, fiction should be punchy.
 Characters should do things.
 It should rain.
 John should not “come to a point at which life processes cannot continue”; he should die.
 Different styles.
 Fragments OK.
 Adverbs are acceptable in fiction when they add precision but very bad when used for emphasis, insofar as they diminish authority, unless of course the author wants a less reliable narrator.
 If I sound inconsistent and full of myself, that’s because there are no rules.
 But, there are styles.
 Some work and some don’t.